Opening a Corporate Bank Account in Singapore

 Availability of Banking Facilities

 In Singapore, all banks provide cheque book facilities for Singapore dollar corporate accounts.
-But in case of foreign currency accounts, cheque books are available for only certain currencies.
+But in the case of foreign currency accounts, cheque books are available for only certain currencies.

 Similarly, as regards to ATM cards, most banks provide the facility with varying daily limits for Singapore dollar account only.